laxmankrishnamurti/Frontend/React Assignments/chapter-06(Form , Synthetic Event Object & Lifting State up)/Assignment-03/assignment.md

 - only Add functionality is required in this assignment

 - you can change input boxes according to your need depending on your format of Resume.
 You can have multiple textboxes also for same section.
 Like for date + experience item etc.

+Note :: To be more precise i have to add CRUD Functionality into the resume.
+That's it.